-- If you use the PROTECTED keyword for a load region it prevents: - overlapping of load regions - veneer sharing - string sharing with the --merge option. - If you use the OVERLAY keyword for a region, both the following conditions are enforced on reuse: - an overlay execution region cannot reuse a veneer placed in any other overlay execution region - no other execution region can reuse a veneer placed in an overlay execution region.
+- If you use the PROTECTED keyword for a load region it prevents:

+- overlapping of load regions

+- veneer sharing

+- string sharing with the --merge option.

+- If you use the OVERLAY keyword for a region, no other execution region can reuse a veneer placed in an overlay execution region.

-If these conditions are not met, new veneers are created instead of reusing existing ones.
+If it is not possible to reuse a veneer, new veneers are created instead.
 Unless you have instructed the linker to place veneers somewhere specific using scatter-loading, a veneer is always placed in the execution region that contains the call requiring the veneer.
-This implies that: